qualityshepherd/brine/assets/posts/southern_coast.md

 **0207 The Oak** A massive tree with a concealed door requires a secret knock to enter.
 Inside, a subterranean bar pulses with music.
 A fae string band plays enchanted tunes, while dancers move in a timeless rhythm.
 A silent bartender with eyes like deep wells watches on.
 Time seems irrelevant here.

 **0208 The Ash King** A scorched forest where ash blankets the ground.
-At its heart, the strange figure known as the **Ash King** (`Monarch, Alchemist, Unpredictable`) has built a brugh of ash, using it to flavor a potent wine.
+At its heart, a strange figure known as the **Ash King** (`Monarch, Alchemist, Unpredictable`) has built a brugh of ash.
+He flavors a potent wine from the burnt landscape—and insists all visitors drink.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 Constructed by Ned Greever, whose wife, Ida (`Lovelorn, Vengeful`), met her end by jumping to the cliffs below.
 Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.